ghoomfrog/universe/computer science/liteform.md

 # Liteform

-Liteform is a data interchange format with efficient syntax.
+Liteform is a data interchange format with an efficient syntax.
 It supports many data types, keys (constants), comments and more.

 Here's a demonstration that covers all features of Liteform: